Torv

 • • Account names and owner names (encrypted)

-• • Bank login credentials (managed by our aggregation provider, not us)
+• • Bank login credentials (handled by Finicity or MX, never by us)

 • • MFA secrets and recovery codes (encrypted; codes also one-time)